 05 of 06

 Flavor Profile: Neutral alcohol/ethanol.
-Varies greatly dependent on the base and added flavorings.
+Varies greatly depending on the base and added flavorings.
 Distinguished more by texture: oily vs. medicinal.

 Aged: Typically unaged.